altomator/ALTO-Display/README.md

 2. Change dir to the folder containing the DOCS folder
 3. >parseAltos2Imprimes.bat DOCS -x

+The -x option runs the batch.
+The -i option allows the batch to be executed in simulation mode (all the XSLT calls are listed but nor performed).

 ### Misc
 These symbols are used to transcribe the OCR information:
 - end of line: ↵